 At St. Paul Christian Academy, we offer our students opportunities to participate in basketball, cheerleading, cross country, football, golf, track & field, and volleyball.
-In recent years, we have had upwards of 70% participation for eligible students.
-Every student who wishes to participate in a particular sport will be given an opportunity.
+In recent years, we have had 90% participation for eligible students.

 Participating in athletics is one way that students experience the three pillars of St. Paul as they strive for excellence, learn to lead, and play in a way that demonstrates their passion for Christ.

-At St. Paul Christian Academy, we believe that it is our responsibility to help prepare our student-athletes for their middle and high school careers.
+At St. Paul, we believe that our responsibility is to help prepare our student-athletes for their middle and high school careers.
 We want to see each athlete improve and succeed as an individual but not at the expense of the overall team.
-Our student-athletes understand that they are held to a higher standard than their peers and that their actions are direct reflections of their team, their school, their families and themselves.
+Our student-athletes understand that they are held to a higher standard than their peers and that their actions directly reflect their team, their school, their families, and themselves.

 We hope to set a positive example for the greater Nashville community by how we practice, how we play, how we win, and how we lose.

 Basketball is open to all students in 5th & 6th grades.
 The season runs from late October to early February.
 We typically have more than half of St. Paul’s 5th and 6th-grade students participate in our basketball program.